seanstrom/Essays/importance-of-values.md

 shrinkFirst = (a) -> lowercase (first a) abbreviate  = (a, b) -> add (shrinkFirst a), (shrinkFirst b)
 ```
-This is possible because our functions are following a simple pattern, they all take in values and returning a value.
+This is possible because our functions are following a simple pattern.
-With this technique comes power, especially when we start creating our own values for the function composition.
+They all take in values and return a value.
+With that technique comes power, especially when we start creating our own values for the function composition.
 For example, if we were to create our own value, then we can create functions that use the value between each other.

 ```coffeescript
 person = (age, name) ->